DynamicDevices/cga-coordinate-mapping/PROJECT_CONTEXT.md

 - **Performance**: Optimized neighbor lookups using Dictionary<string, UWB> for O(1) access instead of O(n) linear search
 - **Versioning**: Semantic versioning (MAJOR.MINOR.PATCH) with build metadata (date, git commit hash)
 - **License**: GPLv3 - See LICENSE file for full terms
-- **CI Stability**: The CI workflow configuration is critical - see "CI Configuration Stability" section above before making changes
+- **CI Stability**: ⚠️ **CRITICAL** - The CI workflow is working correctly.
+DO NOT modify `.github/workflows/ci.yml` unless absolutely necessary.
+See "CI Configuration Stability" section above for details.
+The CI has been broken multiple times by unnecessary changes - please respect this warning.

 ## Contact & Maintenance